 If the plaintiff doesn't file the lawsuit in the right county, the defendant could request the court to move the trial to one of the appropriate counties.
 If you have any problem deciding which county is appropriate, contact the clerk's office for assistance.

-At the time you file your petition, you'll need to pay your filing fees.
+At the time you file your forms, you'll need to pay your filing fees.
 The fees are dependent on the amount claimed in your suit and the number of defendants.
 The clerk of the court in your county can tell you the amount.

 Service of Process

-Once the small claims petition has been completed and filed with the clerk of court, the defendant must receive a copy of the petition and a summons.
-A summons is an order that notifies the defendant of the lawsuit and directs him to answer the complaint.
+Once the statement of claim has been completed and filed with the clerk of court, the defendant must receive copies of the statement of claim and the notice form.
 This is called service of process, and it gives the defendant adequate notice of being sued.
-In a Kansas small claims case, there're two general ways to provide the opposing party with these forms:
+In a small claims case, there're two general ways to provide the opposing party with these forms:

 Questions for Your Attorney